 I then graduated again in August of 2012 with my Finance MBA with even more student loan debt.
-I currently work full-time in the financial services industry.
+I used to work in the financial services industry as an analyst, but now I am fully self-employed.

 I also made a post so that you can get to know me, so read that here!
 Read #Tag: Getting to Know the “Person” Behind the Personal Finance Blog if you would like to know about why and how I started my blog.

 I graduated from college after 2.5 years with two business degrees, honors, and around $15,000 worth of debt.
 I then went back after a break of a little less than a year for my Finance MBA.
-With my MBA included, I had around $38,000 altogether when I graduated.
+With my MBA included, I had around $38,000 altogether when I graduated (these are now all paid off).
+I worked full-time the whole time during my undergraduate and graduate degrees as a manager and then as an analyst.

 Since August of 2011, Making Sense of Cents has received several awards, such as: